International Political Economy: The Politics of Globalization (Revision 5)

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Cohn, Theodore H. 2012.
 Global political economy.
 6th ed.
 New York: Pearson Longman.

 Stubbs, Richard, and Geoffrey R. D. Underhill, eds.
 2006.
-Political economy and the changing world order.
+Political Economy and the Changing Global Order.
 3rd ed.
 Don Mills: Oxford University Press.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.